 Sir Alf Ramsey's experimental English side managed to struggle to the top of the four-nation British Soccer Championship table after an undistinguished nil-all draw with Wales at London's Wembley Stadium tonight, (Wednesday).

-Sir Alf Ramsey's experimental English side managed to struggle to the top of the four-nation British Soccer Championship table after an undistinguished nil-all draw with Wales at London's Wembley Stadium tonight, (Wednesday).
+Background: Sir Alf Ramsey's experimental English side managed to struggle to the top of the four-nation British Soccer Championship table after an undistinguished nil-all draw with Wales at London's Wembley Stadium tonight, (Wednesday).
 The former world champions were booed off the field by the crowd of 70-thousand after their disappointing performance.

 Tonight's draw gave the English side three points from their two matches to leave them one point ahead of Wales and Northern Ireland.
 Scotland has one point.